Updated November 27, 2023

 Key Differences Between Variance vs Standard Deviation

 - Variance is the numerical value that will describe the variability of the individuals or the observations from its arithmetic average of the mean.
-On the other hand, Standard deviation is another measure of dispersion of the individuals or the observations within a given set of data.
+On the other hand, Standard deviation is another measure of the dispersion of the individuals or the observations within a given set of data.

 Variance vs Standard Deviation Comparison Table